quicwg/base-drafts/draft-ietf-quic-http.md

 legitimate, such as optional-to-understand extensions and padding to increase resistance to traffic analysis.

-Header compression also offers some opportunities to waste processing resources;
-see Section 7 of [QPACK] for more details on potential abuses.
+Compression of field sections also offers some opportunities to waste processing resources; see Section 7 of [QPACK] for more details on potential abuses.

 All these features -- i.e., server push, unknown protocol elements, field compression -- have legitimate uses.
 These features become a burden only when